 Something that we see all too often at The Howard Company is restaurants using digital signage to display static images.
-Imagine going to out to eat and the digital menu board displays the exact same products, prices, and images day after day and week after week, without moving or changing.
+Imagine going out to eat and the digital menu board displays the exact same products, prices, and images day after day and week after week, without moving or changing.
 This, to put it bluntly, is a tremendous waste.

 Why?
 There are several reasons:

 - Digital signs can do so much more.
-By their nature they are dynamic, easy to change, and incredibly versatile.
+By their nature, they are dynamic, easy to change, and incredibly versatile.
 Not taking advantage of this on existing signs is a gigantic missed opportunity.